-You can choose to merge the imported data with your existing Melody track.
+You can choose to merge the imported data with the existing data in the destination track.

 Record using The Melodist

 There is always the option to let Band-in-a-Box do it all by writing an original melody with its Melodist feature.
 It will do this over the chord changes you enter in the Chord Sheet, or it will generate its own changes for whatever style you select from the Melodist dialog.